 Sun, Stress, and Your Plants

-At the end of June, we typically have some unusually hot days in Ocean Shores.
+By early summer, we typically start to have some unusually hot days in Ocean Shores and other coastal communities.
 Not only are we not used to this, but our plants are not used to it either.

 They could definitely use some help from us.
 The heat causes plant stress on two basic fronts: transpiration (evaporation of water from the plant leaving it lacking the fluid it needs to complete its chemical life processes) and sunburn (damage of plant tissues).